• Skip to main content

 Heart and star tessellation drawings

-Tessellations has been a favorite math art project idea in our house for many years.
+Tessellations has been a favorite art project in our house for many years and appeals to kids who have a mathematical or logical sensibility.
 It is so flexible because tweens can experiment over and over with different shapes.
-They may prefer to begin with tried and true shapes, like star tessellations or heart tessellations, but will want to explore their own creations as well.
+They may prefer to begin with tried and true shapes, like star tessellations or heart tessellations, then move on to these cute cat tessellations or spooky ghost and bat tessellations, but will surely want to explore their own creations as well!

 Watch a video to see how it's done.